matheusreis1/work-at-olist/README.md

 # REST API

-The REST API documentation. (
+The REST API documentation.
+A collection in postman is available: https://www.getpostman.com/collections/569cc6fe7ba17e579450

 ## Get list of Authors